SSENSE/restify-request-validator/README.md

 ##### Auto formatting

-By default, every `numeric` and `date` inputs will be automatically transformed respectively to valid `number` and `Date` objects after validation.
+By default, every `numeric`, `date` and `boolean` inputs will be automatically transformed respectively to valid `number`, `Date` and `boolean` objects after validation.
 So you can directly use valid objects in your code.

 ##### Extra formatting, data transformation